lwhitler/bingo_card_tex/README.md

 The only truly required command line argument is the file containing the entries to be used in the cards, which is assumed to have one entry per line.

+As of March 29, 2024, I know that the resulting TeX file compiles in Overleaf using pdfLaTeX and Tex Live 2023.
+Nothing else has been tested.

 ### Example usage:

 If entries are stored in the the file `entries.txt`...